Mathilde Martin

 I was born in Paris to a French mother and an English father.

 My mother was a dancer and my father a photographer, so I’ve always lived in a relatively artistic environment.
 When I started ceramics, I didn’t think of it as art, but more as a hobby.
-My earliest memories would be at school, when we used to go to museums and I didn’t really understand what art meant.
+My earliest memories were at school, when we used to go to museums, and I didn’t really understand what art meant.
 It was much later that I understood that there were forms of art that could provoke emotion just by their beauty or by what they could evoke in our personal lives.

 When I was about twenty-two, I started working with clay again.
 I’d been doing a bit of it all my life, but it just became more and more present.
 I started looking at things that inspired me and then, little by little, I detached myself from those things to create my own identity.
 I don’t know if I have a design approach, but I like the simplicity of objects.
 In any case, that’s what I know how to do.

 I like the sobriety of the pieces.
 I always work from research of shapes that I draw, and then it’s mainly in 3D that the shape comes.
-The process is really one of researching shapes, a little drawing of what I want to do and then it’s really on the first vase that it really starts to take shape.
+The process is really one of researching shapes, a little drawing of what I want to do, and then it’s really on the first vase that it really starts to take shape.
 At that point, I do more and more studies before ending up with the final shape.
-My influences are very broad, and can be architecture, other ceramists or photography.
-I like to look at interiors from the 70s, for example, where in fact there are vases that aren’t necessarily signed or designer shapes, but which are quite notable in interiors.
+My influences are very broad, and can be architecture, other ceramists, or photography.
+I like to look at interiors from the 70s, for example, where, in fact, there are vases that aren’t necessarily signed or designer shapes, but which are quite notable in interiors.

 I’m very regulated because I have my children, so I really have a fairly classic working day.
-I start at 9.30am and finish at 6pm.
+I start at 9.30 am and finish at 6 pm.
 There’s either creation, so really production, or all the post-production, so that means sanding, glazing, enamels.
 All the research into shapes is done outside these working hours, when I’m on my own, before going to bed, because that’s a part I like to do quietly.

-Because I’ve been making ceramics since I was little.
-I wanted to do ceramics again, rather than art in the first place.
+Because I’ve been making ceramics since I was little, I wanted to do ceramics again, rather than art in the first place.
 I’ve tried other mediums, but they don’t suit me.
 I love the elasticity of stoneware and the possibilities it offers.

 I only do pellet modeling, so I don’t use lathes or molds.
 Everything is done by hand.